vitessio/website/content/en/docs/contributing/sample-first-issue.md

 2. Add a description of what has been fixed
 3. Add the label for the correct component affected by the changes.
 In our case that is `Component: Query Serving`.
 4. Add the label for the type of changes in the PR.
 In our case that is `Type: Enhancement`.
 5. Add the label describing whether this PR should be backported to some of the previous releases as well.
-The labels look like `Backport to: release-15.0`
+For example, in order to back port to release 15.0 we use the label `Backport to: release-15.0`.
 6. Codeowners will be automatically requested for reviews.

 The final PR that has been created by following these steps would look like [this](https://github.com/vitessio/vitess/pull/9456).